open-component-model/ocm/docs/reference/ocm_bootstrap_configuration.md

-## ocm bootstrap componentversions &mdash; Bootstrap Component Version
+## ocm bootstrap configuration &mdash; Bootstrap TOI Configuration Files

 ### Synopsis

 ```
-ocm bootstrap componentversions [<options>] <action> {<component-reference>} {<resource id field>}
+ocm bootstrap configuration [<options>] {<component-reference>} {<resource id field>}
 ```

 ### Options

 ```
-  -c, --credentials string   credentials file
+  -c, --credentials string   credentials file name (default "TOICredentials")
-  -h, --help                 help for componentversions
+  -h, --help                 help for configuration
-  -o, --outputs string       output file/directory
+      --lookup stringArray   repository name or spec for closure lookup fallback
-  -p, --parameters string    parameter file
+  -p, --parameters string    parameter file name (default "TOIParameters")
+      --repo string          repository name or spec
 ```

 ### Description

-Use the simple TOI bootstrap mechanism to execute actions for a TOI package resource based on the content of an OCM component version and some command input describing the dedicated installation target.
+If a TOI package provides information for configuration file templates/prototypes this command extracts this data and provides appropriate files in the filesystem.

 The package resource must have the type <code>toiPackage</code>.
 This is a simple YAML file resource describing the bootstrapping of a dedicated kind of software.
 See also the topic [ocm toi toi-bootstrapping](ocm_toi_toi-bootstrapping.md).

-THis resource finally describes an executor image, which will be executed in a container with the installation source and (instance specific) user settings.
-The container is just executed, the framework make no assumption about the meaning/outcome of the execution.
-Therefore, any kind of actions can be described and issued this way, not on installation handling.

 The first matching resource of this type is selected.
 Optionally a set of identity attribute can be specified used to refine the match.
 This can be the resource name and/or other key/value pairs (<code>&lt;attr>=&lt;value></code>).

-If no output file is provided, the yaml representation of the outputs are printed to standard out.
-If the output file is a directory, for every output a dedicated file is created, otherwise the yaml representation is stored to the file.

 If no credentials file name is provided (option -c) the file
-<code>TOICredentials</code> is used, if present.
+<code>TOICredentials</code> is used.
 If no parameter file name is
-provided (option -p) the file <code>TOIParameters</code> is used, if present.
+provided (option -p) the file <code>TOIParameters</code> is used.

+For more details about those files see [ ocm bootstrap package](_ocm_bootstrap_package.md).

 If the <code>--repo</code> option is specified, the given names are interpreted relative to the specified repository using the syntax